 Selling, general and administrative expenses.
-The increase in selling, general and administrative expenses is attributable to the severance costs described above, higher personnel costs, and additional information systems costs.
+Selling, general and administrative expenses increased during the quarter due to higher personnel costs, increased legal and professional fees and insurance costs, and additional information systems costs.

 Other expenses.
-The decrease in other expenses is primarily a result of lower costs to terminate certain contractual obligations for the purchase or sale of coal.
+The decrease in other expenses in the quarter ended March 31, 2003 is primarily a result of lower costs incurred to terminate certain contractual obligations for the purchase or sale of coal.